aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/qr-and-micro-qr-barcode/_index.md

 QR barcode is a two-dimensional barcode symbology developed in Japan.
 QR barcode has the following features:

 - High capacity encoding of data, up to 7000 numeric digits or 4000 alphanumeric data
-- Dirt and damage resistant, a maximum 30% of codewords can be restored
+- Dirt and damage resistant, a maximum of 30% of codewords can be restored
 - Readable from all directions

 Added a [QR ](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/qr)property in [BarcodeGenerator](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator) Class as [BarcodeParameter](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters).
 This new property works as a QR / MicroQR selector.
 Select ForceQR (default) for standard QR symbols, Auto for MicroQR.